 2. Have the Right Retail Partner

-One of the catalysts for creating The Parker was the Neill Corporation’s trusted brand, Aveda.
+One of the catalysts for creating The Parker was Neill’s trusted brand, Aveda.
 The barbering rituals and business plan Aveda created for men were exactly what they needed to jumpstart The Parker.

 “After 70 years of being in the industry, we’ve learned that everything centers around great education,” Neill says “And Aveda has a great curriculum and strategy around men’s business.”